 A lot of compact microphones target the same group, for similar prices to boot—how’s this one stack up?

-Editor’s note: This review was updated on January 27, 2021 to include a table of contents and additional alternative microphone options.
+Editor’s note: This review was updated on July 30, 2021 to include a link to our guide on mic etiquette.

 Who is the Elgato Wave:3 for?

 - Streamers looking for something to easily link up with their streaming setup.

 - Podcasters who need something that plugs in via USB, is relatively hassle free, and has its own stand.

 - Conference callers ready to dish out for better audio than a gaming headset can afford.

 What is it like using the Elgato Wave:3?

 Like a lot of detached USB microphones, the Elgato Wave:3 is geared toward making your audio setup simpler.
 Setting it up is easy: just plug it into your computer and you’re ready to record.
 The cord that comes with the mic uses USB-A to connect to your PC, but the mic itself actually uses USB-C, so connecting it to those ports is straightforward too.

 This is a condenser microphone, which is more sensitive than a dynamic microphone, and great at picking up the intricacies of vocal recordings in quieter settings.
 It has a cardioid polar pattern, so it records in a heart shape around the microphone—that is, it picks up sound mainly around the front and sides, and less in the back.
 While it only has one recording pattern, it’s still capable of getting very high quality recording, with 24-bit/96kHz recording, something most of its competitors can’t match.
 The benefit to this high bit rate is that it affords plenty of leeway in post-production: you can make relatively drastic edits to your audio with a 24-bit file before distortion becomes apparent.